jfgomes/site-jgomes/public/cs/git-rule/README.md

 ## Introduction

-- This project uses Git-Hub as de repo provider.
+- This project uses Git-Hub as the repo provider.

 - The main branch is master.